2025 Belgrade stampede: Events

 We witnessed a phenomenon I can only describe as the "Mexican wave" of fear and panic.
 We were in a closed tubular system—a street surrounded by buildings acts as a tube—through which the impulse of fear and panic traveled from the direction of an incident we didn't see, while the people themselves served as the medium through which the impulse passed.

 Kralja Milana street on an ordinary day.
 The area depicted lies along the stretch where protest attendees reported hearing a frightening sound.

 A particular sound was heard by many in the stampede (especially so by those in the Kralja Milana direction, along a stretch of 450 m) producing a frightening sound localisation sensation of an approaching entity.
 According to one attendee: "People started rushing for safety toward the pavement, feeling that something was moving toward us down the street."
 The sound was described as "rolling forward" toward the listener, "speeding toward the crowd", and accompanied by a "whiz" or a "whoosh".
 The quality of the sound was described using varying language by various attendees, including (among other descriptions): a "deep roar" or a "rumble of a thousand horses"; the sound of a "train in a tunnel"; "the noise of a car moving at high speed and hitting something along the way"; the sound of a "jet engine" or a "low-flying airplane".
+Some protesters had been recording videos when the stampede occurred, but the sound matching the reported aural phenomenon cannot be heard in them.

 Several minutes later, the Faculty of Dramatic Arts-affiliated group of the protest organisers announced on Twitter that the protest is over.